cds30895/behavior_tracker/README.md

     docker build . ; cd .. ; docker compose build ; docker compose up -d

 The containers may take some time to start.
 When they are fully started, you can access pgadmin at http://localhost:5432, and you can make GET, POST, PATCH, and DELETE HTTP requests using Insomnia or a similar app at http://localhost:5000 using the routes defined below in the Endpoints section.
+Insomnia_behavior_tracker_requests.json is a file ready for import in Insomnia with all listed endpoints predifined as requests.

 ## Endpoints